-The paper quickly generated buzz in the development blogosphere,6 and in scientific journals: the leading journal Nature published, the next day, an editorial critiquing the MVP evaluation declaring, "With transparency comes trust" (Nature editorial 2012).
+The paper quickly generated buzz in the development blogosphere,6 and in scientific journals: the leading journal Nature published, the next day, an editorial critiquing the Lancet paper declaring, "With transparency comes trust" (Nature editorial 2012).
 In a co-authored blog post published a few days later (Demombynes and Prydz 2012) and a subsequent comment in the Lancet (Bump et al. 2012), we pointed out that both sides of the calculation were flawed.
 Child mortality was in fact falling more slowly at the Project sites than it was nationwide.
 The MVP acknowledged the errors in a blog post (Pronyk 2012), and the Lancet subsequently published a retraction.
-Jeffrey Sachs then reversed two years of denials that differences-in-differences was a valid evaluation method for the Millennium Villages.
-He said,
+Jeffrey Sachs, who had previously asserted that differences-in-differences was not a valid approach to evaluate the impact of the MVP, wrote,